gobwas/articles/instrumentation-in-go.en.md

 flexibility to users to measure our component's runtime with any appropriate method.

-Such method is used for example by the standard library's [`httptrace`][go:httptrace] package.
+Such approach is used for example by the standard library's [`httptrace`][go:httptrace] package.

-Let's provide almost the same facility, but with one change.
-Instead of providing `OnPingStart()` and `OnPingDone()` _hooks_, let's introduce a single `OnPing()` hook which will be called right before ping and will return a callback which will be called right after ping.
+Let's provide almost the same mechanics, but with one change.
+Instead of providing `OnPingStart()` and `OnPingDone()` hooks, let's introduce a single `OnPing()` hook which will be called right before ping and will return a callback, which will be called right after ping.
 This way we can store some variables in closure, to access them when ping completes (e.g. to calculate ping latency).